 It is Home now.

-Ironic, but in the long run my mother did make me happy.
-With simply selling off my father’s belongings, she made me realize how she never could sell my love for the past away and who I am and what I am made of.
+Ironic, but in the long run, my mother did make me happy.
+By simply selling off my father’s belongings, she made me realize how she never could sell my love for the past away and who I am and what I am made of.

 I am At Home with life and am giving thanks to my ancestors and this simple painting of reminding me that my memories and my life turned out pretty damn good and I am pretty proud of being a McMillan, Burgess & Chamberlain, Short.
 It’s a pretty awesome lineage past a certain time.